 top of page

 A Balance Sheet gives you a financial snapshot of the company as of the specific date.
-It calculates how much the company worth (its equity) by subtracting all money it owes (Liability) from the money it owns (Asset).
-Balance Sheet complies the accounting equation:
+It calculates how much the company is worth (its equity) by subtracting all the money it owes (liabilities) from the money it owns (assets), specifically focusing on total assets.
+The balance sheet complies with the accounting equation:

 ASSET = EQUITY + LIABILITY